Alban098/InfinityCube/README.md

 ## ⚙️Features

-- 21 effects and 49 palettes
+- 28 effects and 54 palettes
+	- Some effects are calculated using 3D coords of the cube's edges (for maximum satisfaction)
 - Customizable effect speed and intensity
 - 3 customizable palettes
 - Simple UI with color, effect and network settings